handy-common-utils/media-utils/README.md

-# extract-audio
+# @handy-common-utils/media-utils

-A pure-JS, no-FFmpeg audio-extractor which works with popular media formats and audio codecs.
+A pure-JS, no-FFmpeg media info parser and audio stream extractor which works with popular formats and codecs.

 # API